 Section 1092 of the FY2023 NDAA establishes an independent commission in the legislative branch to be known as the Commission on the Future of the Navy.
-Section 1092 states that the commission is to "undertake a comprehensive study of the structure of the Navy and policy assumptions related to the size and force mixture of the Navy, in order... to make recommendations on the size and force mixture of ships; and ... to make recommendations on the size and force mixture of ships; and ... to make recommendations on the size and force mixture of naval aviation."
+Section 1092 states that the commission is to "undertake a comprehensive study of the structure of the Navy and policy assumptions related to the size and force mixture of the Navy, in order... to make recommendations on the size and force mixture of ships; and ... to make recommendations on the size and force mixture of naval aviation."
 The commission is to submit a report with its findings, conclusions, and recommendations not later than July 1, 2024.
-As of August 2023, some of the members of the commission had not yet been named.17
+As of September 2023, some of the members of the commission had not yet been named.

-15 For more on DMO, see, for example, Barry Rosenberg, "Distributed Maritime Operations: Making Ships, Subs, And Platforms Nodes On A Network," Breaking Defense, August 3, 2021; Edward Lundquist, "DMO is Navy's Operational Approach to Winning the High-End Fight at Sea," Seapower, February 2, 2021.
+&lt;sup>15 For more on DMO, see, for example, Barry Rosenberg, "Distributed Maritime Operations: Making Ships, Subs, And Platforms Nodes On A Network," Breaking Defense, August 3, 2021; Edward Lundquist, "DMO is Navy's Operational Approach to Winning the High-End Fight at Sea," Seapower, February 2, 2021.
 For more on EABO, see CRS Report R46374, Navy Medium Landing Ship (LSM) (Previously Light Amphibious Warship [LAW]) Program: Background and Issues for Congress, by Ronald O'Rourke.

-$^{^{16}}$ U.S. Navy, Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels for Fiscal Year 2024, March 2023, with cover letters dated March 30, 2023, released April 18, 2023, p.
+$^{16}$ U.S. Navy, Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels for Fiscal Year 2024, March 2023, with cover letters dated March 30, 2023, released April 18, 2023, p.
 7.

-17 See, for example, Brent Sadler, "'Lost at Sea': The Future of the Navy Commission That Congress Created," Heritage Foundation, August 18, 2023.
+&lt;sup>17 See, for example, Brent Sadler, "'Lost at Sea': The Future of the Navy Commission That Congress Created," Heritage Foundation, August 18, 2023.
 See also Justin Katz, "Congress Lags in Setting Up Its Own 'Future Navy' Panel," Breaking Defense, May 10, 2023.